 A second way to use Form 8821 is to file it with new clients.
 That way you can work it into their onboarding process and help them resolve issues from the get-go.
 You’ll start your relationship with them on the right foot.

 When you decide to file IRS Form 8821 is up to you, but the takeaway is that you should be filing it.
 It puts you at the forefront of knowing what’s going on with your client and gives you ample opportunity to improve your customer service.

-For information on IRS Form 2848, check out Tips for Filling Out IRS Form 2848, Power of Attorney and Declaration of Representative.
+For information on IRS Form 2848, check out this video.

 Submit this form, and we will be in touch soon to give you a custom demo.

 Set a time for one of our product specialists to give you a guided tour practice.